Skip to content

 What Causes Graves’ Disease?

-As with any autoimmune disorder, there is over-activity of the immune system.
-Possible triggers for this hyperactivity of the immune system include latent or low-grade infections, food sensitivities, lack of beneficial bacteria in your digestive tract, and vitamin/mineral imbalances.
+As with any autoimmune disorder, there is overactivity of the immune system.
+Possible triggers for this hyperactivity of the immune system include latent or low-grade infections, food sensitivities, Celiac Disease, poor gut health, and vitamin/mineral imbalances.

 Naturopathic Treatment of Graves’ Disease

-To treat Graves’ disease, we want to balance immune system function by addressing bacterial/viral/fungal infections, test for and remove food sensitivities from the diet, restore good bacteria to your gut, and correct any vitamin or mineral deficiencies.
+To treat Graves’ disease, we want to balance immune system function by addressing bacterial/viral/fungal infections, testing for and removing food sensitivities from the diet, restoring good bacteria to the gut, and correcting any vitamin or mineral deficiencies or excesses.

 Hypothyroidism